valentinkm/RedTeamCFA/LK_proposals/LK Proposal for Collaboration.md

 <ins>Along the way:

 Constant diary entry after each following part, judging the collaboration quality in a guided fashion, oriented on the diary by Shah & Leeder (2016).
+This has two purposes:
+1. accumulating evidence for the evaluation of the AC and the framework we propose.
+2. ideas for improvement of that framework.

 Module: “Propose, Critique & Merge”: Oriented on a guideline including techniques such as in Kardos & Dexter (2017): Key assumption check, What if & counter arguments, Quality of information.